 Randy represents business and individual clients in all stages of the civil litigation process, including pre-litigation counseling, arbitration, alternative dispute resolution, trial and appeal.
 He routinely litigates a broad range of contract, real estate, commercial and tort issues, appearing before state and federal courts and agencies.
-Randy further represents clients with respect to a wide variety of business and real estate issues and transactions.
+Randy further represents clients with respect to estate planning, estate and trust administration, and a wide variety of business and real estate issues and transactions.

 Randy graduated from the Indiana University Kelley School of Business in Bloomington with a Bachelor of Science degree in Finance in 1991.
 He was awarded his Doctor of Jurisprudence degree from the Indiana University Robert H. McKinney School of Law in 1994.